 I made a lot of hot cocoa and cocoa mixes during the past two years, but I keep returning to the same recipe, which I compare all mix recipes to.
 I want to add the caveat that I haven’t tried mixes made with actual chocolate – only cocoa powder.
 [I still have 7 canisters of cocoa left from when I ordered a case of 12 but ended up with 23 canisters of the stuff.]

-The best hot cocoa mix recipe that I’ve found is still Alton Brown’s Hot Cocoa Mix recipe.
+The best hot cocoa mix recipe that I’ve found is still Alton Brown’s Hot Cocoa Mix recipe, with the adjustments below.

 This mix is for a dark hot cocoa.
 It’s not particularly sweet.
 I like to think of it as an everyday hot cocoa mix; the Mocha Hot Cocoa I made last year is different (and not for everyone) with the addition of instant coffee, and other Hot Cocoa Mix is definitely much sweeter than this one.
 Alton Brown’s recipe is a solid, go-to recipe.